This article mainly focuses on how to prevent DNS leak. If you are also looking for solutions so, let’s jump into it.

 For iOS manual settings, you will need to change the DNS server setting each time you connect to a new network.

-We have previously mentioned that despite a VPN connection, DNS request could be transmitted to your internet provider through the ISP DNS server.
-This is because of a change in default DNS setting due to any reason or when anyone out of numerous DNS requests leaks to the ISP which is caused when the VPN is overlooking the DNS requests.
+DNS request could be transmitted to your internet provider through the ISP DNS server.
+It is because of a change in the default DNS setting due to any reason.
+Or when anyone out of numerous DNS requests leaks to the ISP, which is caused when the VPN overlooks the DNS requests.